KunalDharme/Linux-KeyTrace/README.md

 ## 📫 Contact

-For inquiries related to responsible usage, security research, or contributing to the project, please reach out via GitHub or your institutional contact channels.
+For inquiries related to responsible usage, security research, or contributing to the project, please reach out via GitHub.

 ## Author
 Developed by Kunal Dharme.